 In a more recent study on concussions, JAMA Pediatrics found that out of the following sports for girls, basketball, softball, soccer and volleyball and for boys, baseball, soccer, football, basketball, and wrestling, the rate of concussions was second highest in girls soccer and fifth highest in boys soccer.
 We know that concussions are frequent, yet the alarming thing is that it has been difficult for soccer leagues and organizations to adopt practices and rules to help reduce head injury.
 We need to look at options and solutions that can help protect soccer players at all levels of competition.
 There are three aspects we can explore: education, prevention, and reaction which is closely tied to education.

 With all of the switching, kicking, colliding with other players and running at high speeds involved in soccer, it’s no wonder that so many players develop knee injuries over time.
 Even the mildest of ligament strains can bring a player down and force him or her out of the game for an extended amount of time.
-Our trained experts recommend the DonJoy Playmaker II Knee Brace to help heal and prevent ACL, MCL and LCL instabilities and injuries.
+We recommend the DonJoy Playmaker II Knee Brace to help support and prevent ACL, MCL and LCL instabilities and injuries.

 The DonJoy Playmaker II Knee Brace offers more comfort than traditional braces because it’s created from a high-performance, durable and breathable nylon and spandex blend, allowing you to move on the field like normal.
-The brace also uses a hinge design to prevent overextension, minimizing the risk of injury even more.
+The brace also uses a hinge design to prevent overextension.
 Even Megan Rapinoe, Olympic gold medalist for the U.S. Women’s Soccer Team, wears the brace to further protect her from ACL injuries.

 The versatile strapping is comfortable and adjustable, making recovery or prevention of injury easy and unrestrained.
-Whether you’re treating chronic ankle instabilities or need a brace for preventative measures, the DonJoy Playmaker II Knee Brace is right for you.
+Need a brace for preventative measures, the DonJoy Playmaker II Knee Brace may be right for you.
 Available in a Sleeve or Wrap design, the brace provides the protection and support to get you back in the game so that you can play stronger and longer.

 Knee injuries are no laughing matter; 55% of all sports related injuries are knee injuries.
 But who is at greatest risk for knee injuries when it comes to sports?
 It turns out that women are 4-6 times more likely to suffer a sports related injury than their male counterparts in the same sport.
 Out of all sports related injuries, the most common injuries among female athletes are anterior cruciate ligament (ACL) injuries.